dacs2010/webp_to_gif/README.md

 - check for animation (done)
 - print files to be converted, then check user input to continue or cancel (done)
-- replace webp with gif option
+- replace webp with gif option (done)
+- if user inputs incorrect option rerun